ThGoulis/1.2-WISE-Database-Csv-to-HTML-PDF-Converter/README.md

 ---

 ## 📝 License
-MIT License.
-See `LICENSE` file for details.
+This project is licensed under the GNU Affero General Public License v3.0.
+See the LICENSE file for details.